DevBalanced/DevBalanced.github.io/_posts/2019-08-31-computer-science-fundamentals-introduction-to-computer-science.markdown

 ![Compilation](/assets/img/cs-fundamentals/introduction-to-computer-science/compilation.jpg)

+# Conclusion

+To sum up what we have covered in this post we will answer the questions we asked at the start:

+**What is computer science?**

+Computer science is the study of information processing, not just the study of computers.
+It is a wide and varied field which overlaps many other scientific disciplines.

+**What does a computer scientist do?**

+A computer scientist solves problems, most computer scientists do this by writing computer programs.

+**What is a computer?**

+Computers are information processing machines, and they are ubiquitous - not just your laptop or desktop PC!
+Modern computers are stored program computers.

+**What is a computer program?**

+A computer program is a set of instructions for a computer to execute, it is written in a programming language (source code) and then compiled into binary (machine code).

 In the next part of the CS Fundamentals series we will cover the topic of binary representation.

 Thanks for checking out the blog,